Eagle Premier: 1991

 The 1991 model year had little news for the Premier except for a new anti-lock braking system (ABS) that was also available on the Canadian-built Dodge Monaco twin.
 The new safety feature came standard on the ES Limited and was optional on other models.
 The Limited model received a new front grille and rear tail lamp assemblies.

 The marketplace saw a downturn and all automakers began offering incentives to move inventory.
 At the beginning of the year, supplies of the Eagle Premier climbed up to 222 days and Chrysler gave a $1,000 discount to dealers on the invoice price, a $1,500 rebate to purchasers, and a $2,000 incentive to the dealer per car after their fourth sale.
 An ES Limited model listing for $19,978 was only $15,478 after the marketing incentives.
 By the end of the year, Jeep-Eagle dealers had low inventories of Premiers – with only 28 days supply – compared to 119 days for overstocked cars such as the Chevrolet Caprice.

 1992

-The Eagle Premier and its badge engineered variant, the Dodge Monaco, continued basically unchanged for 1992, except every model received the grille and tail lamps that were only on the Limited in 1991.
+The Eagle Premier and its badge engineered variant, the Dodge Monaco, continued mostly unchanged for 1992, except every model received the grille and tail lamps that were only on the Limited in 1991.
 Chrysler also announced it would be the Premier's final year as the automaker prepared to launch all its new LH models in the Bramalea assembly plant.
-Bramalea ended Dodge Monaco and Eagle Premier output on December 17, 1991.
+Bramalea ended Dodge Monaco and Eagle Premier output on 17 December 1991.